SalilAj/REST_APIHaskell/README.md

-# REST_APIHaskell
+# Work Stealing

-NOT IN HASKELL its coded in Python

-REST API service with a Master worker communication to calculate the cyclomatic complexity of of a python code
+REST API service with a Master worker communication to calculate the cyclomatic complexity of a python code

-Scalable Computing Assignment 2:

-Name: Salil Ajgaonkar TCD ID: 17317640

 How to Run?